evanca/quick-portfolio/index.md

 </div>
 <br>
 ### Overview
 This project involved building a Real-Time Raytracer from scratch using OpenCL, GLM and SDL.
 As can be seen above, this raytracer was used to render the [Cornell Box](https://en.wikipedia.org/wiki/Cornell_box) where phenomena such as reflection and refraction have been showcased.
 The realism of the rendered image was improved further using anti-aliasing and soft shadows.
-Other Cornell Box Scenes are shown in:
+Other Cornell Box scenes are shown in the images below:
 * [scene1](https://streamable.com/1mugn)
 * [scene2](https://streamable.com/kwoa2)
 * [scene3](https://streamable.com/phfs2)